luis-gustavo/ios-recruiting-brazil/README.md

 The architecture used on this project was MVVM because of the reasons below:

 * Easy to use
-* Distriuted responsabilities
+* Distributed responsabilities
-* Easier to test
+* Easy to test
 * Matches well with Combine

 ## Continuous Integration